devtechk/easy-startup-gulp-browsersync-sass/README.md

 - nodemon
 - sass

-Download it :)

 ### Requirements
+Just install node.js easy, [click](https://blog.hellotangible.com/an-absolute-beginners-guide-to-node-js-c27e6d108b5c)

 - node.js
 - npm

 ### Install
-Be sure to have node.js (and npm) installed on your computer, then go to the directory with your terminal and run:
+Be sure to have node.js (and npm) installed on your computer, then go inside the directory /easy-startup using your terminal and run:

 ```
 npm install